 Monsanto is a historic village in Portugal.
 It has rough and simple granite houses and scenic surrounding nature.
 On the top of the nearby hill is a Medieval fortress.
 The appearance of the village has not changed in ages.
 Monsanto has been nominated as the most Portuguese village in the country and is one of the most popular tourist destinations.

 Riga is a charming and beautiful city with an Old Town straight out of a fairytale.
-It has similar characteristics ar Prague, Bremen, or Krakow, but the amount of tourists is considerably lower.
-1 or 2 days should be enough to see the main attractions of the city such as Art Nouveau architecture, well preserved Old Town with churches, tiny cobblestone streets, and cozy restaurants.
+It has similar characteristics as Prague, Bremen, or Krakow, but the amount of tourists is considerably lower.
+1 or 2 days should be enough to see the main attractions of the city such as Art Nouveau architecture, well-preserved Old Town with churches, tiny cobblestone streets, and cozy restaurants.

 Cesky Krumlov, The Czech Republic

-Cesky Krumlov is a town with a beautiful 13th-century castle.
-From its bell tower one can see panoramic views of the surrounding buildings of the Old Town and the Vltava river.
+Cesky Krumlov is a small town with a beautiful 13th-century medieval castle and cobbled streets.
+From its bell tower, one can see panoramic views of the surrounding buildings of the Old Town and the Vltava river.
 The center of the city has been declared a UNESCO World Heritage Site.
 In addition to the castle must things to see are the Church of St. Vitus, the Egon Schiele Art Centrum, and the Minorite Monastery.

 Split lies on the eastern shore of the Adriatic Sea and is a charming destination for history lovers and beachgoers.
 It has charming, narrow streets, orange roofs, and an old harbor.
 It’s a bit cheaper to book accommodation or eat out in Split than in Dubrovnik (another popular and charming city in Croatia), and here you can find all kinds of beaches ranging from sand to pebbles and rocks.